-Find a time when you can be alone with the addict and will be free of distractions or interruptions.
-Explain to the addict that you’re concerned about his behavior and ask if he is receptive to hearing your thoughts.
+Find a time when you can be alone together and free of distractions or interruptions.
+Tell them that you’re concerned about their behavior and ask if they’re open to hearing your thoughts.
 Try to use non-blaming language and avoid raising your voice or getting angry.
-The addict will usually respond better if you convey that you are coming from a place of concern and compassion.
-It may help to talk about specific behaviors or incidents that have directly affected you as a result of the individual’s addiction.
+They will likely respond better if you communicate from a place of compassionate concern.
+It may also help to talk about specific behaviors or incidents related to their addiction that have directly affected you.

 Organize a time when friends, family, and other concerned parties can gather together.
 Allow at least a few hours for the intervention.
-Everyone in attendance should have enough time to communicate his or her thoughts and feelings.
+Everyone present should have enough time to communicate his or her thoughts and feelings.

-Once the addict has started a recovery program, get involved with the process.
-If he is in a treatment center, visit him or send care packages if possible.
-Participate in family days or program sessions where you are welcome.
-Convey that you are willing to be a part of his recovery process and can support him in any way he needs.
-It may be helpful to purchase books or other resources that will help him in recovery.
-In general, it can be very helpful to the addict’s recovery if he has the support and involvement of loved ones can help them through the process.
+If they check into a treatment center, visit or send them care packages if possible.
+Participate in family days or program sessions where you’re welcome.
+Offer your support and convey your willingness to be a part of their recovery process.
+For example, it may be helpful to purchase books or other resources that will aid their recovery.
+The support and involvement of loved ones can help them through the process.